 Can mice harm my family?

 Yes, they can.
 Mice may be small, but they carry parasites and diseases that can affect your family’s health.
 Mice contaminate every surface they touch and continuously defecate throughout your home (yes, it’s as gross as it sounds).
-An infestation of mice and/or rates can irritate allergies and asthma and these rodents also carry diseases such as the Hantavirus, Salmonellosis, and Lyme Disease.
+An infestation of mice and/or rats can irritate allergies and asthma and these rodents also carry diseases.
+Here are some of the common diseases spread by rodents:

 What is the best bait for mice or rats?